-The diet of parrots needs to be balanced and varied.
-Seed and greens will inevitably become boring over time, so you may want to feed your parrot strawberries as an alternative.
+The diet of parrots needs to be balanced and varied to keep them healthy.
+Pellets alone will soon become boring, so you may decide to feed your parrot some sliced strawberries to add a little variety.

 Are Strawberries Good For Parrots?

 Parrots can be picky eaters, but they love eating many fruits and berries.
 In the wild, parrots will forage for nutritious fruits in trees, plants, and bushes.
 When it comes to strawberries, parrots will enjoy the:

 - Sweetness.
 The natural sugars in strawberries will satisfy that craving.

 - Play.
 The seed-heavy texture, the crunch of the fruit, and the juiciness have appeal.

 - Variety.
 This brightly-colored fruit and juiciness add variety.